Easy Classic Cheesecake Recipe

 If you freeze this cheesecake, it should be fine for at least a month.
 If unfrozen, it should be good in the fridge for about 5-6 days.
 Obviously fresher is better, but one of the things I love about cheesecake is that it makes a great dessert to prep ahead of time.
 It holds up really well in the fridge and doesn’t dry out or go bad quickly.
 Sweet!

-And that’s it!
-A simple, easy cheesecake recipe that you can use over and over, change up in all kinds of ways and serve with a multitude of toppings.
+This is a simple, easy cheesecake recipe that you can use over and over.
+Change up in all kinds of ways and serve with a multitude of toppings.
 Not only will you be able to make an amazing homemade cheesecake, but you’ll put The Cheesecake Factory to shame!

 - Prep Time: 45 minutes